KK201431873/cis1200-hw-9/README.txt

 Run2048: implements Runnable and creates the JFrame, adds a BoardUI, and also adds the instructions button & manages the instructions popup.

+BoardTest: contains tests for Board.

 - Were there any significant stumbling blocks while you were implementing your game (related to your design, or otherwise)?
+One of the most difficult parts of the Board implementation was the moving and merging algorithm, since there are so many ways to do it, many of which I have strong reasons for why they are not good design.
+I initially considered writing four separate methods for merging up, down, left, and right, but I felt that would be extremely redundant and wanted a more general helper function.
+However, the algorithm for such function was nontrivial, especially since moving in different directions can mean iterating over columns or rows and accounting for 0 or max index edge cases, which could also result in a lot of if-statements and redundant code.
+I ultimately settled on an algorithm that treats the given MoveDirection as a vector, finds an orthogonal vector for iterating over lines, goes to the farthest element in each line, and merging tiles backwards (i.e. in the negative MoveDirection vector direction).
+It took quite a bit of debugging to get right, but it ultimately led to elegant code.

 - Evaluate your design.
 Is there a good separation of functionality?
 How well is private state encapsulated?
 What would you refactor, if given the chance?
+I think I encapsulated private state well, except for testing/debugging methods like getBoardHistory() in Board.java, which I needed for a test in BoardTest.
+I think I separated the functionality between the game's model and GUI well, since none of my tests needed to reference anything in BoardUI or Run2048.
+I don't particularly like how I created the inner BoardState class within the Board class, since I originally imagined a separation of the levels of abstraction: BoardState would deal with lower- level algorithms compared to Board, but this ultimately made accessing fields clunky and forced me to write redundant getter/setter methods for both classes.
+If I were to refactor my code, I think I would move the BoardState class to a different file.
+I don't think I'll be able to completely delete BoardState because the boardHistory Stack needs to keep track of both scores and tile grids.
+It would be even more clunky to have two Stacks, one for scores and one for tile grids.

 ========================